 Now that we’ve determined the complex region that defines Eastern Europe, we need to discuss what the best way to get around it is.
 And, much like defining the region, there isn’t one set answer to that which applies to the entirety of Eastern Europe.

 Depending on which area of Eastern Europe you intend to travel to, the best way to get around will vary.
-However, what’s good is that, especially if you only plan to visit major cities, it’s very easy to get around most areas relying only on public transit.
+However, what’s good is that, especially if you only plan to visit major cities, it’s very easy to get around most areas relying only on the train or bus.
 Just what form of public transit will depend on where you are.

 If you plan to do the classic “Eastern Europe” itinerary (ie Central Europe) and hit top cities like Budapest, Prague, or Krakow, then you can easily get around while relying on the train.
 Train connections in Central Europe are frequent, reliable and relatively affordable — especially if booked in advance through platforms like Omio.
 You can click here to view schedules.